dickorydock/community-docs/docs/core.md

 OVOS-core is fully modular.
 Furthermore, common components have been repackaged as plugins.
 That means it isn't just a great assistant on its own, but also a pretty small library!

+The documentation below for OVOS-core is under active development.
+While documentation is being updated, pull requests may have more up-to-date advice for setup than the steps outlined below.

 ## Getting Started